trr266/botex_examples/README.md

 ### Take a look at the experimental results by using the botex data

-While in a real setting, you would most likely download the experiment’s data from otree and work from there.
+In a real setting, you would most likely now download the experiment’s data from oTree and work from there.
 However, you can also use the response data from the botex directly for some quick test.
 From our paper we know that Chat-GPT 4o bots are very likely to invest 50 in the first round of a standard framed trust game (See Figure 4 of the paper).